typedb/typedb/spec.md

 **Case LINKS_INS**
 * `$x links ($I: $y)` replaces $`m(x) :_!
 A(a : J, b : K, ...)`$ by $`m(x) :_!
 A(m(y)a : m(I), b : K, ...)`$

-_Note_.
+_Remark_.
 Set semantics for interfaces means that inserts become idempotent when inserting the same role players twice.

 _System property_: